-A baroque sandstone bridge spans the width of the tranquil Neckar river, and plazas bustle with activity in this university town where a quarter of the population is students, bringing an air of youth and fun to the centuries-old city.
+A baroque sandstone bridge spans the width of the tranquil Neckar river, and plazas bustle with activity in this university town where students make up a quarter of the population, bringing an air of youth and fun to the centuries-old city.

 Its location near the eastern border of France also makes it easy to combine a trip with visits to France’s romantic Alsace region, especially during the holidays when the streets are transformed into a winter wonderland by the famous Christmas Markets.

-From scenic walks to funicular rides, here are the best things to do in Heidelberg, Germany.
+From scenic walks to funicular rides, here’s what to do in Heidelberg, Germany.

 Admire the ruins of Heidelberg Castle